btlarkin/website/README.md

 After finishing *Learn Enough Git to Be Dangerous*, you'll know enough Git to be *dangerous*.
 This means you'll be able to us Git to track changes in your projects, back up data, share you work with others, and collaborate with programmers and other users of Git.

-[Click here](https://docs.github.com/en) for the official Git documentation.
+For more information on Git, see the [official Git documentation](https://git-scm.com/).